 What obligations will the representative of a legal entity have in Costa Rica?

-The person who has legal representation of a new company through designation as a managing member will have a ‘duty of care’ obligation by law.
-This means they are legally obliged to act within the best interests of the company.
-Their decisions made on behalf of the company must be informed, adequate and supportive of the company’s intentions.
+The individual who assumes legal representation of a newly established company as a managing member has a legal obligation known as the “duty of care.”
+This obligation mandates that they act in the best interests of the company.
+It requires their decisions, made on behalf of the company, to be well-informed, appropriate, and supportive of the company’s objectives.